DyogenIBENS/Agora/README.md

 ## Introduction

-AGORA stands for “Algorithm for Gene Order Reconstruction in Ancestors” and was developed by Matthieu Muffato in the DYOGEN Laboratory at the École normale supérieure in Paris in 2008.
+AGORA stands for “Algorithm for Gene Order Reconstruction in Ancestors”.
+It was initiated by Matthieu Muffato in the DYOGEN Laboratory (at the École normale supérieure, Paris) in 2008 and has been in constant development since.

 ```
     // | |     //   ) )  //   ) ) //   ) )  // | |